The Benefits of Shilajit on a Man's Health

-The more we’ve learned about shilajit, the more we’ve come to love this naturally occurring wonder.
+The more we've learned about Shilajit, the more we've come to love this naturally occurring wonder.
 With more than a thousand years of history as a feature of Ayurvedic medicine, this Himalayan mineral compound has earned the attention of modern researchers and nutritionists thanks to its ties to male reproductive health.
+In this post, we will be evaluating the use of Shilajit for male infertility and for increasing sperm count.

 Shilajit: Supporting Testosterone Levels & Spermatogenic Activity in Men